Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors

 \subsection{Application of CSR point-kick model to chicane}

-In this subsection, a CSR point-kick model is applied to analyze the steady-state CSR-induced emittance growth in the $(x,x^\prime)$ plane.
-This model is oriented toward analyzing the CSR effect of a Gaussian bunch.
-As introduced in \cite{Dohlus:1998}, the CSR effect induced in a dipole can be equivalently formulated with a point-kick at the center of the dipole (illustrated in Fig. \ref{fig:kick-model}.
-Such point-kick leads to a horizontal coordinate deviation in $(x,x^\prime)$ plane and an energy deviation $\delta$, which have the form of
+We apply a CSR point-kick model to analyze the steady-state CSR effect.
+As introduced in Ref. \cite{Dohlus:1998}, the CSR effect induced in a dipole can be formulated equivalently with a point-kick at the center of the dipole.
+The idea is illustrated in Fig. \ref{fig:kick-model}.
+Such point-kick leads to a horizontal coordinate deviation in $(x,x^\prime)$ plane and an energy deviation $\delta$, which have the form of \cite{Jiao:2014gja}